Kevonosdiaz/bus-kiosk/README.md

    - Code: 737373

 ### 3. Choose a Booking Option
-:-------------------------:|:-------------------------:
+Empty Fields            |  Filled in Fields :-------------------------:|:-------------------------:
 ![](./Images/booking_options.png?=x500) | ![](./Images/booking_options_popup.png?=x50)
-You can either modify individual tickets on your booking, change your seating arrangement, or cancel the entire booking.
-Cancelling a booking will redirect you to an ending screen indicating that you will receive a refund.
+You can either modify individual tickets on your booking, change your seating arrangement, or cancel the entire booking. | Cancelling a booking will redirect you to an ending screen indicating that you will receive a refund.

 ## Edit Tickets
 :-------------------------:|:-------------------------:|:-------------------------: